shivammathur/setup-php/README.md

 #### PHPStan

-PHPStan supports error reporting in GitHub Actions, so no problem matchers are required.
+PHPStan supports error reporting in GitHub Actions, so it does not require problem matchers.

 ```yaml
 - name: Setup PHP